The Future of Budgeting

 - Phase 2 – Solution Design / Reformed Budget Model + Implementation Roadmap

-- Phase 3 – Implementation / Training, Templates, + Go-Live Support
+- Phase 3 – Implementation / Training

 In alignment with the Institute Strategic Plan, the budget reform effort will implement a new budget model to reward innovation, promote generation of revenue, and encourage cost containment.
 New planning and forecasting processes will be supported by Workday Adaptive Planning.